J-Bills/track-twin/README.md

 track-twin is a project that creates personalized Spotify playlists based on the similarity to a given track using machine learning.
 Simply input a song, and track-twin will webscrape cosine.club and create a Spotify playlist on your account containing the results!

+## Exclaimer
+- For use, reach out to me and I will send client_id and key, and add you to my spotify dev team so that you can give it a spin.
+If requests for this go up then I will make the app readily available to everyone!
+- Only works well with edm genres ex: House - Dubstep - DNB
+- If you want to hear some funny music I recommend trying a country or rap song

 ## Features

 - Personalized Spotify playlists